Charles Taylor (philosopher): Career

+Awards

+In 1997 he was awarded the Hegel Prize.
+In 2003, he was awarded the Social Sciences and Humanities Research Council's Gold Medal for Achievement in Research, which had been the council's highest honour.
+He was awarded the 2007 Templeton Prize for progress towards research or discoveries about spiritual realities, which included a cash award of US$1.5 million.
 In June 2008, he was awarded the Kyoto Prize in the arts and philosophy category.
 The Kyoto Prize is sometimes referred to as the Japanese Nobel.
 In 2015, he was awarded the John W. Kluge Prize for Achievement in the Study of Humanity, a prize he shared with philosopher Jürgen Habermas.
 In 2016, he was awarded the inaugural $1-million Berggruen Prize for being "a thinker whose ideas are of broad significance for shaping human self-understanding and the advancement of humanity".

 Views

 Despite his extensive and diverse philosophical oeuvre, Taylor famously calls himself a "monomaniac," concerned with only one fundamental aspiration: to develop a convincing philosophical anthropology.

 In order to understand Taylor's views, it is helpful to understand his philosophical background, especially his writings on Georg Wilhelm Friedrich Hegel, Ludwig Wittgenstein, Martin Heidegger, and Maurice Merleau-Ponty.
 Taylor rejects naturalism and formalist epistemology.
 He is part of an influential intellectual tradition of Canadian idealism that includes John Watson, George Paxton Young, C. B. Macpherson, and George Grant.

 In his essay "To Follow a Rule," Taylor explores why people can fail to follow rules, and what kind of knowledge it is that allows a person to successfully follow a rule, such as the arrow on a sign.
 The intellectualist tradition presupposes that to follow directions, we must know a set of propositions and premises about how to follow directions.

 Taylor argues that Wittgenstein's solution is that all interpretation of rules draws upon a tacit background.
 This background is not more rules or premises, but what Wittgenstein calls "forms of life."
 More specifically, Wittgenstein says in the Philosophical Investigations that "Obeying a rule is a practice."
 Taylor situates the interpretation of rules within the practices that are incorporated into our bodies in the form of habits, dispositions and tendencies.

 Following Heidegger, Merleau-Ponty, Hans-Georg Gadamer, Michael Polanyi, and Wittgenstein, Taylor argues that it is mistaken to presuppose that our understanding of the world is primarily mediated by representations.
 It is only against an unarticulated background that representations can make sense to us.
 On occasion we do follow rules by explicitly representing them to ourselves, but Taylor reminds us that rules do not contain the principles of their own application: application requires that we draw on an unarticulated understanding or "sense of things" — the background.